 If the competition is a team competition the steps are slightly more involved.
 You invite using the captains emails.
 If the captain has not registered or does not have a team with the correct sport you can set a team name for them and they will have a team available when they signin.
 If the captain has some teams with the correct sport you will have the option to bring in an existing team or create a new one entering a team name.

-Note also teams and players can request to join.
+The second main way is that teams and players can request to join.
 They can do this by going direct to the competition page or by searching for competitions in their area.
 The admin will have the opportunity of approving or rejecting any join requests.

 The facebook wotscore app can be found at https://www.facebook.com/wotscore.
 Click on Goto App to use wotscore.